Transparency

 • Best For: Expats who prefer clearly structured tariffs with defined benefit levels and are comfortable relying on individual advice during the application process

-Generali is one of the leading insurance providers in Germany and globally, offering a comprehensive insurance portfolio across multiple segments.
-Within the health sector, private health insurance is positioned as part of a broader offering that also includes supplementary coverage and preventive services.
+Generali is one of the leading insurance providers in Germany and internationally.
+Its health insurance offering sits within a broad insurance portfolio that also includes supplementary cover, preventive services, and wider financial protection products.

 Key Health Insurance Tariffs